Lavar Johnson: Bellator MMA

 Following his release from the UFC, Johnson signed with Bellator MMA.
 He debuted on October 4, 2013, in the heavyweight tournament against Vinicius Queiroz at Bellator 102.
 In a surprising upset, Johnson was stopped by one punch just 23 seconds into the fight, marking the first time he had been knocked out in his career.

 Johnson returned to the Bellator cage in March 2014 as a participant in the Bellator Season Ten Heavyweight Tournament.
 He faced Ryan Martinez in the opening round at Bellator 111 on March 7, 2014.
 He won the fight via knockout in the first round.
 Johnson faced Blagoy Ivanov in the semifinals at Bellator 116 on April 11, 2014.
 He lost the back-and-forth bout via submission in the first round.

 Johnson faced Cheick Kongo on September 5, 2014, at Bellator 123.
 He lost the fight via rear-naked choke submission in the first round.

 Bare-knuckle boxing

 Valor Bare Knuckle

 On September 21, 2019, Johnson returned to professional fighting via bare-knuckle boxing, defeating former UFC and Ultimate Fighter veteran James McSweeney via first-round TKO at Valor Bare Knuckle 1.

 Bare Knuckle Fighting Championship

-Johnson was scheduled to face Rashad Coulter followed by Bobby Brents on November 23, 2024 at BKFC Fight Night: Los Angeles.
+Johnson was scheduled to face Rashad Coulter followed by Bobby Brents on November 23, 2024, at BKFC Fight Night 18.
 However, both Coulter and Brents withdrew for unknown reasons and was replaced by Anthony Garrett.
 Johnson lost by knockout 12 seconds into the first round.